Nutritious Life: Healthy Tips, Healthy Recipes, Exercise

 3. Animal Welfare Approved

 If you want to make sure the animals you’re eating (or getting milk and eggs from) were really taken care of to the highest, highest standard, (you know, the chickens had friends) the Animal Welfare Approved seal is the one to look for.
 While USDA Certified Organic includes provisions for animal welfare, they’re not as stringent as those of the AWA.
-In 2017, the Trump administration struck down new rules that were proposed to align USDA Organic standards more closely with what people expect when they think of “organic” animal welfare. .
-However, the Biden administration has worked to reinstate these vital organic animal welfare protections.
+Organizations have worked tirelessly to align USDA Organic standards more closely with what people expect when they think of “organic” animal welfare… It is a work in progress and hopefully will be the standard one day for USDA Certified Organic.

 4. Grass-Fed